Constantine19/cs260-winter-2018/README.md

 # cs260-winter-2018

-This repo contains my assignments and thei implementations for CS260-Data Structures class at Drexel University.
+This repo contains my assignments and their implementations for CS260 - Data Structures class at Drexel University.
 It is advisable for current students to attempt hw on their own and not copy my solutions.